-?
-The enclosed words to be used as there is occasion.
+[§] The enclosed words to be used as there is occasion.

-labour as a minister of the gospel in this congregation; and engage that, through grace, you will endeavour to act in it as a wise and faithful servant of Jesus Christ -maintaining a tender regard to his flock, rightly dividing the word of truth, and watching for souls as one that must give an account?
+congregation; and engage that, through grace, you will endeavor to act in it as a wise and faithful servant of Jesus Christ-maintaining a tender regard to His flock, rightly dividing the word of truth, and watching for souls as one that must give an account?